Username3533/WebAppllication/README.md

 -Created user app in django to make topics and entries attached to user ID
 -Created user registration and login using django forms
 -Locked pages not created by current users so all journals are private
 -Users can register, log in, log out, create topics, create and edit entries about those topics, and entries can only be viewd by that user
+-Completed fully functional web app for journaling different topics with multiple entries all specific to one user

+Styling using bootstrap
 -Loaded bootstrap4